scipy/scipy/doc/source/tutorial/optimize.rst

    >>> plt.show()

 .. plot:: tutorial/examples/optimize_global_2.py
    :alt: "A 3-D plot shown from a three-quarter view.
 The function is very noisy with dozens of valleys and peaks.
-There is no clear min or max discernable from this view and it's not possible to see all the local peaks and valleys from this view."
+There is no clear min or max discernible from this view and it's not possible to see all the local peaks and valleys from this view."
    :align: center
    :include-source: 0